-405 is no overlap to a new cell, the cell track ends and this ID is no longer used.
-If there is no previous cell matching a new cell, a new ID is generated and thus a new track initiated.
+405 a new ID is generated and thus a new track initiated.
 If a cell splits, the smaller fraction is considered a new cell and obtains a new ID.
 In case of merging, the smaller (area) cell is considered decayed, where the track of the larger one continues in the merged cell.